MHA Lancaster Suicide Prevention Conference

 Closing Reflections

-I left with one clear truth: we cannot save everyone, but we can plant seeds.
-If each of us plants just one seed, we can prevent many deaths.
+And though we cannot save everyone, we can surely plant seeds.
+If each of us plants just one seed, we can definitely prevent many deaths.

-Side Note: In my earlier post about events I hoped to attend, I mentioned wanting to explore the role of AI as a risk and protective factor.
-It didn’t appear in the sessions I attended this year, perhaps next year’s theme will address it, as we see more data on this emerging area.
+Side Note: In my earlier post about events I hoped to attend, I mentioned I’d be on the look out for conversations on AI and suicide.
+They didn’t appear in the sessions I attended, perhaps next year’s theme will address dig into this, plus we will definitely have more data on this emerging area.

 Sending love and light,